Waste and recycling service changes - 2019 to 2023 strategy

 - 3rd June 2019 - Asbestos and tyres no longer accepted for disposal

-- 24th June 2019 - Kerbside collection pilot starts in Mintlaw area (pdf 277KB) excluding Northwoods and Sutherland Drive (households included will be contacted by post in advance)
+- 24th June 2019 - Kerbside collection pilot starts in Mintlaw area (PDF 277KB) excluding Northwoods and Sutherland Drive

 - July and August 2019 - More staff employed at recycling centres to help households to recycle as much as possible

-- 2020 (date to be confirmed) - Business waste moved from recycling centres to waste transfer stations
+- 14th July 2020 - Business waste drop-off service made available at waste transfer stations

 - 2020 to 2022 - More reuse and recyclable materials collected at recycling centres